A primer on semiconvex functions in general potential theories: The Subharmonic Addition Theorem

 With respect to \Cref{add} on subharmonic addition, two observations are in order.
-The first observation contains a reformulation of the Summand Theorem \ref{pusc:sum} which provides a stronger version of \Cref{add} while the second observation notes, as in \cite{hlae}, that the quasi-convexity assumption on the subharmonics is not needed in the constant coefficient case.
+The first observation contains a reformulation of the Summand Theorem \ref{pusc:sum} which provides a stronger version of \Cref{add} while the second observation notes, as in \cite{hlae}, that the semiconvexity assumption on the subharmonics is not needed in the constant coefficient case.

-\begin{remark}[\emph{A stronger form of subharmonic addition}] It is worth noting that the Summand Theorem \ref{pusc:sum} leads to a slightly stronger form of \Cref{add}.
+\begin{remark}[A stronger form of subharmonic addition] \sid{Theorem!Subharmonic Addition!stronger form} The Summand Theorem~\ref{pusc:sum} leads to a slightly stronger form of \Cref{add}.
 Indeed, it tells us that if $(p,A)$ is an upper contact jet for the sum $w = u+v$ at $x$, then there exist two jets